Ronan-WeScale/lgtm-multi-tenant-proxy/README.md

 This work was forked from https://github.com/k8spin/loki-multi-tenant-proxy/ and is almost based on [this issue comment](https://github.com/grafana/loki/issues/701#issuecomment-506504372).

-It should work with all GrafanaLabs apps (Loki, Mimir, Tempo, Pyroscope...) but it is primarily meant to work with Loki.
-So the documentations and examples will mostly be based on [Loki](https://github.com/grafana/loki).
+Repo is forked from [archived repo](https://github.com/giantswarm/grafana-multi-tenant-proxy) So the documentations and examples will mostly be based on [Loki](https://github.com/grafana/loki).

 ## What is it?